 grad school to pursue clinical psychology.
 In her free time, she enjoys spending time with family

 and friends and going on long trail rides with her horse, May.

-Taylor Whittington is a junior at Ohio University, currently majoring in both Biological Sciences and Psychology with a certificate in LGBTQ studies.
+Taylor Whittington is a senior at Ohio University, currently majoring in both Biological Sciences and Psychology with a certificate in LGBTQ studies.
 Her research interests encompass anything that explores the biological connection and components to mental disorders; specifically, in the FEAR Lab, she enjoys working with EEG during her lab runs.
 Taylor plans on pursuing a doctorate in psychiatry, and eventually starting her own practice of psychiatric counseling with a focus on LGBTQ youth.
 In her free time, Taylor enjoys running and playing / listening to music.

 Taylor is a senior at Ohio University majoring in psychology and minoring in biology.
 She has been apart of the Fear Lab for 2 years.
 After graduation, she is interested in pursuing a career in Neuropsychology and eventually attending graduate school.
 The Fear Lab for Taylor has been a great experience and has allowed her to expand her knowledge and networks in many ways.
 In her free time, Taylor enjoys random adventures with friends and spending time with her pitbull Boone, and pomeranian Nema.
 She is excited for all this semester has to offer and to continuing her learning with the Fear Lab.